Official Documentation

 • --cleanup – Delete dump folder after copying pairs

-When to Use CLI vs GUI
+CLI vs GUI

 Python API